 Obama has been campaigning strong, in the style which is uniquely his.
 The deep baritone chant which blames Bush, blames Republicans and claims that Republicans are undermining the voting process by trying to buy the vote.
 He has really beaten this drum for weeks.
 The problem for Obama, is that, like the fabled emperor, he has no clothes.
 In short, American voters now see him as the liar he is.

-On Obama’s claim that Republicans are trying to buy the vote, the truth is that Democrats have outspent Republicans in this election cycle by more than $400,000,000.
-The President, as is his custom, is lying.
+On Obama’s claim that Republicans are trying to buy the vote, the truth is that Democrats have outspent Republicans in this election cycle by more than $400 million.
+Obama, as is his custom, is lying.

 Democratic strategists acknowledge their biggest problem is the frustration being expressed by swing voters with Obama.
 They are – privately – very concerned with voter disenchantment on the 2012 elections, especially since Obama is the source of this disenchantment.